 Recognizing that student interest and motivation are vital to educational success, Lyndon Institute provides a January Term aimed at sparking and rekindling student curiosity.

-Between the first and second semesters, for the three weeks after the holiday vacation, students participate in an “interim” term to immerse themselves in either an intensive study of subjects of their choosing or an internship.
+Between the first and second semesters, for two to three weeks after the holiday vacation, students participate in an “interim” term to immerse themselves in either an intensive study of subjects of their choosing or an internship.

 The areas of study are constructed from the passions of our students and faculty.
 The courses share many of the following attributes and themes: